SumantaBhattacharya/C-programming-exercises/readme.md

 double - %lf
 ```

+---

-the storage class of a variable determines where a variable is stored in memory or CPU registers.
-It also determines the scope and initial value of the variable.
-There are four storage classes in C: automatic, register, static and external.
+The **storage class** of a variable determines where the variable is stored—either in memory or CPU registers.
+It also defines the **scope** and **initial value** of the variable.
+In the C programming language, there are four storage classes: **automatic**, **register**, **static**, and **external**.

-auto - automatic storage class - all variables defined within a function or block belong to automatic storage
+* **auto** — Automatic storage class: All variables defined within a function or block belong to the automatic storage class by default.
-register - register storage class -
+* **register** — Register storage class
-static - static storage class
+* **static** — Static storage class
-extern - external storage class
+* **extern** — External storage class

+### Automatic Storage Class

-Automatic: All variables defined within a function or block by default (or with auto specification) belong to the automatic storage class.
-The automatic variables are local to the block in which they are defined, and get destroyed on exit from the block.
+All variables defined within a function or block, either by default or with the `auto` specifier, belong to the automatic storage class.
+Automatic variables are local to the block in which they are defined, and their lifetime ends when the program exits the block.

+### Register Storage Class

-(b) Register: The register specifier declares a variable of the register storage class.
-Variables declared as register are local to the block in which they are defined, and get destroyed on exit from the block.
-Register variables are placed in CPU registers, not in memory.
+The `register` specifier declares a variable of the register storage class.
+Variables declared as `register` are local to the block in which they are defined and are destroyed upon exiting the block.
+Register variables are stored in CPU registers rather than memory, which can result in faster access.

+### Static Storage Class

-(c) Static: The static specifier declares a variable of the static storage class.
-Static variables are global to the program, and persist across function calls.
-Static variable are not visible outside their function, Static variables are placed in memory.
+The `static` specifier declares a variable of the static storage class.
+Static variables are global to the program and persist across multiple function calls.
+However, static variables are not visible outside the function in which they are declared.
+These variables are stored in memory.

+### External Storage Class

-(d) External: The extern specifier gives the declared variable external storage class.
-No storage is allocated to an extern variable.
+The `extern` specifier gives a variable the external storage class.
+No storage is allocated for an `extern` variable within the declaring file.
 It is assumed that the variable has already been defined elsewhere in the program.
-When we use an extern specifier the variable cannot be initialized because an extern variable is only declared, not defined.
+Because an `extern` variable is only declared and not defined, it cannot be initialized at the point of declaration.

+---

-In programming, actual parameters are the values passed to a function, while formal parameters are the values defined in the function's definition.
+In programming, **actual parameters** refer to the values passed to a function during a function call, whereas **formal parameters** are the variables defined in the function’s signature that receive these values.

+---

 # ***Theory of Computation***